ABoBo555/money_transfer/README.md

   - editWebhookurl in code.gs file (which is discord webhookurl) for edit.
   - RECEIPT_FOLDER_ID in code.gs [create a folder in drive and copy its id here]

-Don't forget to copy the Gsheet's column row as it is and paste it in your sheet.
+Don't forget to copy the Gsheet's column header row(1st row) as it is and paste it in your sheet.